TuanDao2002/Dictionary/README.md

 # Dictionary
-A website to demonstrate the definitions of English words
+A website to demonstrate the definitions of English words applying fetching API technique